TL;DR:

 |---|---|---|

-| Stiff, water-repellent towels | Fabric softener or detergent residue | Vinegar strip wash, stop using softener |
+| Stiff, water-repellent towels | Fabric softener or detergent residue | Vinegar strip wash; stop using softener |

-| Musty smell after washing | Residue trapping bacteria | Baking soda wash, improve drying airflow |
+| Musty smell after washing | Residue trapping bacteria | Baking soda wash; improve drying airflow |

-| Towel visibly shorter or narrower | Heat shrinkage from high-temp drying | Switch to low heat, size loss is permanent |
+| Towel visibly shorter or narrower | Heat shrinkage from high-temp drying | Switch to low heat; size loss is permanent |

-| Rough, scratchy texture | Over-drying or fiber breakdown | Lower dryer heat, remove while slightly damp |
+| Rough, scratchy texture | Over-drying or fiber breakdown | Lower dryer heat; remove while slightly damp |

-| Reduced absorbency | Softener coating or mineral buildup | Strip wash with vinegar, use hard water filter |
+| Reduced absorbency | Softener coating or mineral buildup | Strip wash with vinegar |

 Key takeaways